66daysofdata/Resources/machine_learning/README.md

 - [LightGBM](https://lightgbm.readthedocs.io/en/latest/)
 - [CatBoost](https://catboost.ai/)

-You can check out [scikit-learn documentation](https://scikit-learn.org/stable/user_guide.html) for a complete guide for machine learning models.
+You can check out [scikit-learn documentation](https://scikit-learn.org/stable/user_guide.html) for a complete guide of all the machine learning models.

-For math, stats, and other specializations such as neural networks, natural language processing, reinforcement learning and computer vision please see the [deep learning roadmap](https://github.com/66daysofdata/Resources/tree/main/deep_learning).
+For statistics seee the [data analyst section](https://github.com/66daysofdata/Resources/tree/main/DataAnalyst), for calculus and linear algebra see the [data science section]https://github.com/66daysofdata/Resources/tree/main/data_science(https://github.com/66daysofdata/Resources/tree/main/data_science), and other specializations such as neural networks, natural language processing, reinforcement learning and computer vision please see the [deep learning section](https://github.com/66daysofdata/Resources/tree/main/deep_learning).

 Here will focus mainly in learning machine learning techniques, including supervised and unsupervised learning, feature engineering and selection, model selection and evaluation with a beginner perspecitve in mind.